gowthamrajk/HTML_Tricks/README.md

-# HTML_Tricks
+# HTML_Tricks ❤️

-- This module consists of some HTML files which gives a demo on validation Tricks
+- This module consists of some HTML Tricks and Tips which helps you to improve your HTML knowledge

 # 1) Input field validation: